chicago-relaxed-memory/spec-eval/doc/AppendixJIT.md

 load-store reordering to be _secret-dependent_, i.e. requires that load-store reordering occurs for some value of the secret but doesn't occur for some other value.
+This in turn requires at least two things which turn out to be problematic for the attacker: sufficiently aggressive code motion in the appropriate circumstances, and value-based profiling.

+* First we discuss the issue of code motion.
-Furthermore, the load-store reordering has to occur in _live_ code, that is, it can't just occur inside the branch of the `if` statement that passes the security check --- hereafter the "security-checked area".
+  We note that the load-store reordering has to occur in _live_ code, that is, it can't just occur inside the branch of the `if` statement that passes the security check --- hereafter referred to as the "security-checked area".
-Since the secret can only be accessed inside the security-checked area, but the load-store reordering must be observed outside the security-checked area (and in particular, even when failing the security check), this means that some load or store (to an instance or static variable) has to, in some manner, be moved across an `if` statement, or alternately, be moved or not depending on something that happens inside an `if` statement.
+  Since the secret can only be accessed inside the security-checked area, but the load-store reordering must be observed outside the security-checked area (and in particular, even when failing the security check), this means that some load or store (to an instance or static variable) has to, in some manner, be moved across an `if` statement, or alternately, be moved or not moved depending on something that happens inside an `if` statement.
   In my experimentation with HotSpot, I haven't found that it ever does either of these things (unless, as discussed above, the `if` condition is a compile-time constant --- but in that case HotSpot doesn't even see an `if` statement in the first place, as `javac` has eliminated it).
   HotSpot may move stores to _local_ variables across `if` statements, but never stores to instance or static variables, at least in my experimentation.
+* Second, we need value-based profiling, at least to conduct the attack in the form presented in Section 4.2 of the paper.
+  Even though HotSpot will profile the direction of `if` statements and optimize for the common case, it appears to never profile the value of an instance or static variable, preferring instead to always reload it even on the fast path.
+  This means that, in effect, the value of the secret (assuming it is a "runtime secret" whose value is not known at compile time, i.e. not known to `javac`) will never influence any of the decisions or optimizations made by HotSpot.

-Therefore, it seems impossible for the presence or absence of load-store reordering to ever leak the value of the secret in HotSpot.
+Both of these issues seem to be severe obstacles for the attacker, leading us to conclude that it seems impossible for the presence or absence of load-store reordering to ever leak the value of a runtime secret in HotSpot.